rpdelaney/l4d2-tourney-rules/rules.md

 ### 3.1 Registration

-You may register to participate in the tournament by \[TBD\].
+You may register to participate in the tournament by posting in [`#registration`][discord-#registration].
 Follow the instructions in the pinned messages.

 ### 3.2 Deadline